cutonbuminband/rcounting/README.md

 ## Contributing and Future Ideas
 This is a loosely organised list of things which could be done in the future.
 If you have any suggestions, don't hesitate to write, or to send a pull request.
 As a heads up, when you submit a pull request, you are also agreeing to license your code under the GPL (see github's [terms of service](https://docs.github.com/en/github/site-policy/github-terms-of-service#6-contributions-under-repository-license)).

-* ~~Recovering gracefully if a linked comment is inaccessible because it's been deleted or removed~~ This has been done more or less, in that the code tries to see if the reddit object is accessible on pushshift.
-If it isn't, it still crashes, but there's no simple way of recovering gently if e.g. the body of a submission is missing so that the previous get can't be found.
+* Recovering gracefully if a linked comment is inaccessible because it's been deleted or removed
 * Making the comment and url extraction less brittle

 ## Get in touch